fg91/learning_cuda/notes/lesson_5/README.md

 How can you affect *occupancy*?

 1. Control amount of shared memory, e.g. tile size
-2. Change nmber of threads per block
+2. Change number of threads per block

 However, this is always a tradeoff.
 Reducing the tile size/block size might mean higher occupancy and less time waiting at sync barriers but it also might mean sacrificing on coalesce memory access (what the tiling was introduced for).